henri/spb/README.md

 Already have spb and fish snippets setup, you may issue the following command to have perplexity vet the code :
 ```
-spb-pai "would you vet the following project code for malware : https://github.com/henri/spb"
+spb-pai "vet the following project code for malware : https://github.com/henri/spb to complet this request scan the code by loading it all into context (it is a small project) and check if there is anything malicious.
+If anything is problimatic let me know.
+No need to run the code, just scan it and confirm let me know if anything is problimatic."
 ```

 <p align="center">